Dead River (Kennebec River tributary): Recreation

-The majestic Bigelow Mountain Range looks down from Flagstaff Lake's southern shore, making the Dead River region a scenic favorite for outdoor enthusiasts.
+The Bigelow Mountain Range looks down from Flagstaff Lake's southern shore, making the Dead River region scenic.

 It is a popular river with whitewater boaters and rafters.
 The whitewater releases are controlled from Flagstaff Lake, which has been dammed and made into a reservoir, and range from 1200 to 7000 ft³/s (35–200 m³/s) and range in difficulty from easy class 2 to class 4+.
 The length of the run is 15 mi from the put-in at Spencer Stream to the take-out at West Forks with no easy access by road.
 Boaters must be prepared for at least 5 hours of paddling of varying difficulty.
 There are eight whitewater releases every rafting season with 7,000+cfs releases in the spring, 3500cfs in the summer and 6000cfs in the fall.

 The Northern Forest Canoe Trail (NFCT) is a 740 mi marked canoeing route extending from Old Forge, New York, to Fort Kent, Maine.
 From a four-mile portage between Wrangler on Wrangler Lake and Dallas Plantation on the South Branch, the trail runs about 35 mi down the Dead River, to the mouth of Spencer Stream below Grand Falls.